koesterlab/data-science-for-bioinfo/src/data_downloads/sra_ena_ncbi_ensemble.md

+# tools for downloading from SRA, ENA, NCBI and Ensembl

+## fastq-dl

+[fastq-dl](https://github.com/rpetit3/fastq-dl) lets you download FASTQ data from the European Nucleotide Archive or the Sequence Read Archive repositories.
+It allows you to use any ENA/SRA accession number, for a `Study`, a `Sample`, an `Experiment`, or a `Run`.

-# ncbi-datasets: gathering data across NCBI databases
+## ncbi-datasets: gathering data across NCBI databases

 [ncbi-datasets](https://github.com/ncbi/datasets) is a very-well documented open source tool from NCBI (National Center for Biotechnology Information) for gathering various kinds of data including genes, genomes, annotations etc. belonging to the desired species.
 As a side note, it has specific options for retrieving SARS-CoV-2 data.

-## Installation
+### Installation

 It is offered as a conda package and can be installed via: